Latest Funding Opportunities

 .png)

-UK registered businesses can apply for a share of up to £1 million for projects that grow their innovation activities in the net zero industrial cluster in South West Wales.
+UK registered businesses can apply for a share of up to £750,000 for projects that grow their innovation activities in the net zero industrial cluster in South West Wales.
+The aim of this competition is to support outstanding innovation projects led by businesses.

 Competition closes: 6 December 2024